 OSHA CONTROL OF HAZARDOUS ENERGY REGULATIONS: LOCKOUT/TAGOUT (2 HOURS)

 OSHA's Control of Hazardous Energy (Lockout/Tagout) Standard 29 CFR 1910.147 requires employment to establish a program for energy control procedures.
 Topics include requirements of the Control of Hazardous Energy standard, physical locks and tags, safe lockout procedures, and training requirements.
 Assistance with developing a written Hazardous Energy Control Plan is given.

 Topics will include OSHA requirements under 29 CFR 1926 Subpart M, housekeeping, floor and wall openings, stairways and stairway railings, ladders and scaffolds, fall arrest systems and limitations of safety equipment, controlled access zones, and fall protection plans.

-OSHA's Hazard Communication Standard 29 CFR 1910.1200 requires employers to develop a Written Hazard Communication Program for their employees and to inform and train them.
-This course provides an overview of the standard, Materials Safety Data Sheets (MSDS) collection and retention, proper storage procedures, labeling and placarding systems, employee training, and documentation.
+OSHA's Hazard Communication Standard 29 CFR 1910.1200 requires employers to develop a Written Hazard Communication Program for their employees and to inform and train them on the chemical hazards in the workplace.
+This course provides an overview of the standard, new GHS label elements and SDS format conforming to the United Nation’s Globally Harmonized System of Classification, Safety Data Sheets (SDS) collection and retention, in house labeling, placarding systems, proper storage procedures, employee training, and documentation.